 Attend a Kathakali or a Mohiniyattam dance performance in the state from where these dance forms originated.
 Kerala Kathakali Centre, Cochin (www.kathakalicentre.com) is a popular theatre.

 Eat along with locals at Sagara restaurant (Vazhuthucaud Junction, Trivandrum)—that’s if you like all manner of fish.
 Tel: (0471) 233 3434.

 Though beaches of the state like Kovalam and Varkala are a delight, make sure you don’t miss seeing the unspoilt forested mountains of Wayanad.

 Cruise on the backwaters: A quintessential experience in God’s own country is to hire a houseboat and take a cruise on the backwaters of Alappuzha, Kuttanad and Vembanad.
 Many of the cruises start at Alleppey and go to Kumarakom, Thottappally and Alumkadavu.

 Explore Kerala Cuisine: Kerala cuisine is characterized by the use of coconut.
 Seafood is very popular with Karimeen or fried fish being a favourite.
 Must try while in the state is the sadya, a traditional vegetarian meal served on banana leaf and also chicken thoran, a spicy chicken preparation and Malabar prawns curry.

 Get high on toddy: Made from the sap of the palm tree, toddy is the popular local liquor best had with meen curry (fish).

-Most people come for the beaches and sleepy backwater cruises but, when a cousin decided to come with his two teenaged daughters, we decided that the girls might like something more adventurous.
-We drove through Idukki district’s green hills to the wildlife reserve of Thekkady.
+Most people come for the beaches and sleepy backwater cruises but, when a cousin decided to come with his two teenage daughters, we decided that the girls might like something more adventurous.
+We drove through the Idukki district’s green hills to the wildlife reserve of Thekkady.